HIGH STANDARD BICARBONATE (SBCe) TEST LEVEL. What does high standard bicarbonate test level mean?

 Standard bicarbonate (SBCe) values and definitions

-LOW PHOSPHATE BLOOD TEST LEVEL What does lower than normal phosphate blood test level mean?
+LOW TRANSFERRIN TEST RESULT What does lower than normal transferrin test level mean?

 NORMAL NT-proBNP TEST RESULT FOR PERSON OVER 75 YEARS What is a value of a normal NT-proBNP level for older person?

-LOW ACID PHOSPHATASE TEST RESULT REFERENT VALUES What does low Acid phosphatase test result referent values level mean?
+LOW THROMBIN CLOTTING TIME (TCT) TEST RESULT REFERENT VALUES What does low Thrombin clotting time (TCT) test result referent values level mean?

-HIGH THROMBOCYTE/PLATELET COUNT (PLT) TEST RESULT REFERENT VALUES What does high Thrombocyte/Platelet count (Plt) test result referent values flevel mean?
+HIGH PROTHROMBIN TIME (PT) TEST RESULT REFERENT VALUES What does high Prothrombin time (PT) test result referent values level mean?

-LOW IONIZED CALCIUM IN BLOOD TEST What does low ionized calcium mean?
+LOW MAGNESIUM BLOOD TEST LEVEL What does magnesium deficiency mean?

-LOW HEMOGLOBIN (HB) TEST RESULT REFERENT VALUES FOR MALE What does low Hemoglobin (Hb) test result referent values for male level mean?
+LOW C-REATIVE PROTEIN (CRP) TEST RESULT REFERENT VALUES What does low C-reactive protein (CRP)test result referent values level mean?

 tests: